Copper scrap is being bought and sold at a high volume every day, and you may have some lying around your house waiting to make you some extra cash.

 - Large appliances like refrigerators, washers, dryers, and dishwashers

 The Selling Process

 Find Local Scrap Yards

-- You can sell your scrap with the iScrap App which is an app for your phone (that can also be accessed on any browser) which allows you to quickly find scrap yards near you.
-The app takes you to a map which uses your location to find established yards that are close to you.
+You can sell your scrap with the iScrap App, which is an app for your phone (that can also be accessed on any browser).
+The app takes you to a map, which uses your location to find established yards that are close to you.

-- You can also conduct a quick Google search by typing in “Scrap Yards Near Me” in your favorite search engine.
+You can also conduct a quick search by typing in “Scrap Yards Near Me” in your favorite search engine.

 Sell Your Scrap Online

-- RecycleInMe is another website which supports the buying and selling of scrap.
-They are well-established and operate similarly to Craigslist.
+RecycleInMe supports the buying and selling of scrap.
+It is well-established and operates similarly to Craigslist.